"Now half the world is wearing masks to avoid the body heap of Covid dead, while the other half thinks Corona is a hoax."

 A few photos of DCC Tuesday night kids - Grayson Manuel...

 This is a trying time for us all.
 I feel especially bad for all the DCC Tuesday night kids that we had playing.
 Not only are they having to deal with the stress of regular school disruption due to the coronavirus, but they also don't have the relief and enjoyment of a Tuesday night chess game.
-I can't imagine what it's like for their parents.
+I can't imagine what the school situation is like for their parents.

 Looks sad, doesn't it?
 It says here we shall return.